Margaret Arnstein: Career

 While working for the International Health division, Arnstein was funded by the Rockefeller Foundation and the U.S Agency for International Development to study the health systems of developing countries in order to determine what changes they needed to succeed.
-From 1964–1966 Arnstein worked on seven different Rockefeller research projects with involvement in Ethiopia, Guatemala, Hawaii, Jamaica, Thailand and two joint investigations in Senegal/Nigeria and Nairobi/Sudan.
+From 1964 to 1966 Arnstein worked on seven different Rockefeller research projects with involvement in Ethiopia, Guatemala, Hawaii, Jamaica, Thailand and two joint investigations in Senegal/Nigeria and Nairobi/Sudan.
 She conducted some of her research in-field for all of these reports except the one based on Hawaii.

 Arnstein ended her public health career in 1966 and began teaching as a professor at the University of Michigan from October 1966 until August 19, 1967, when she moved and became the Dean of Nursing at Yale later that year.

 In 1957 Arnstein directed the first international seminar in nursing research which was held in France by the Nightingale Foundation.

 Publications and research

 Arnstein directed and published multiple papers based on the public health sector within the U.S. In 1953 she published the Guide for National Studies of Nursing Resources for the World Health Organization.
-She also directed the Division of Nursing Resources’ 1956 “Design for Statewide Nursing Surveys: A basis for action” along with directing the Public Health Service's “Public Health Service Publication, Issue 227”, also titled “The Head Nurse Looks at Her Job”, published in 1953.
+She also directed the Division of Nursing Resources' 1956 "Design for Statewide Nursing Surveys: A basis for action" along with directing the Public Health Service's "Public Health Service Publication, Issue 227", also titled "The Head Nurse Looks at Her Job", published in 1953.